Klingebeil/homepage/wiki/Futures of Journalism/informational-logistics.md

 - Repackaging: Editorial content is tailored on-demand for different audiences and contexts.
 - Pipelining: Newsrooms build end-to-end workflows—from ingestion to structured output—that integrate with synthetic media, LLM-chatbots, and other AI-plattforms.
 - Delegation to Machines: AI agents become “new browsers” that pull content not for reading but for machine interpretation (e.g. answer generation, media synthesis).

+---

+The question isn't whether journalism will use AI tools, but whether it will retain its democratic mission in doing so. *Informational logistics* represents the path toward algorithmic capture.
+We need alternatives that preserve journalism's role as a check on power, not just a cog in the machine.